aws-samples/iot-network-traffic-control-and-load-testing-simulator/README.md

   },
 ```

 Starting from this class, you may change parameters in it.
-Below is the list of parameters for each Stack classes.
+Below lists up any parameters to use for each this stack.

 #### Parameters
 - `region`: Specify which AWS region to deploy this stack to.